Danila-726/SematicCommentAnalysis/README.md

 Analyzing comments from the Rutube will work immediately, meaning you don't need to add or change anything.

-### To start this web app you need to run this in terminal in main directory
+### To start this web app you need to run this in terminal in main directory of project

 ```
 streamlit run app/main.py